 Configure an OAuth application for Databricks

-To configure a Sigma OAuth application to authenticate access to a different data platform, see Configure a Sigma OAuth application.
+If you do not want to use Databricks authorization methods to authenticate to Sigma, or want to connect to a different data platform, see Configure a Sigma OAuth application.

 User requirements